ResearchKernel/search/README.md

-An ML based RESTful search service powering the search capabilities in the application.
+An ML backed RESTful search service powering the search capabilities in the application.

 ## Tech Stack: